Before starting your first analysis, take a moment to explore the elements of the graphical user interface.

 - Select – Select all spots in a spot set.

-- Add label – Click Add label to create a new label.
+- Add/edit label – Click Add/edit label to create a new label or edit existing ones.
 You will be asked to enter a category for the label.
 Select one from the list, or enter a name for a new category to be created.
 Also define the constraints for the new category.

 - Data Type – To ensure consistent annotation data, the label contents can be constrained to one of the following data types: